Chicago Famous Buildings: 16 Must See Structures

 With over 300 landmarks and almost 60 historical districts, Chi-town is just bursting with iconic Chicago buildings, attractions, and monuments.

 From the hallowed halls of Wrigley Field to the sizzling 360-degree views offered by Michigan Avenue.
-There are endless ways to embrace the architectural beauty, urbanity, and sophistication of the popular buildings during your visit to Chicago.
+There are endless ways to embrace the architectural beauty, urbanity, and sophistication of the famous Chicago buildings.

 What Famous Buildings of Chicago Did We Miss?